-We are continuing to adapt and develop the way we support, and maintain the relationships that are at the heart of the Why Not?
+We are working to adapt the way we develop, support, and maintain the relationships that are at the heart of the Why Not?
 Community, using technology.
-We've celebrated birthdays online and given one of our young adults a virtual send off as he moved to England to start a course at university.
-These are important rites of passage in the life of our diverse community, for young adults at peak vitality, that require ritual and celebration to embed memories and to edify the belief they matter and that we matter to one another.
-However well we do this, the virtual world is not the real world, there is no substitute for human contact and we know there are some people in our midst struggling, 'needing hugs' as one of our young adult's put it.
+The virtual world is not the real world, there's no substitute for human contact and we know there are some people in our midst struggling, 'needing hugs' as one young adult put it.
 Technology enables us to communicate to some extent and it can act as life support for relationships.
-But, for these to develop and grow we need to be in proximity where presence lights up the spaces between us and we cross the border of self and into the worlds of one another, where interdependencies form and community is created.
+But for these to develop and grow we need to meet, to be in proximity where presence lights up the spaces between us and we cross the border of self and into the worlds of one another, where interdependencies form and community is created.

-As the circumstances brought about by the pandemic have worn on, we will continue to proceed with caution, working to ensure physical distance does not lead to social and emotional isolation.
-We will indeed be glad to see the back of the challenges COVID-19 has wrought, through the experiences of the last few months we have a renewed appreciation of the value of relationships.
-What we previously thought of as normal will be good enough and we are determined to build back better- progressing the principles of our#RightToRelationships Charter.
+Through the experiences of the last few months we appreciate the value of these relationships more than ever.
+What we previously thought of as normal is not going to be good enough and we are determined to build back better-progressing the principles of our #RightToRelationships Charter.